 The Catalpa Project

-CCA is working with community supporters to build a science and adventure river camp at Catalpa offering opportunities for local students to learn about river rafting, outdoor exploration, leadership development and the natural world.
+CCA has been working with community supporters to build a science and adventure river camp at Catalpa offering opportunities for local students to learn about river rafting, outdoor exploration, leadership development and the natural world.

 The initial effort, 'Catalpa Phase I', included several large-scale weed mitigation projects in collaboration with the Western Colorado Conservation Corps to remove Tamarisk and other invasive weeds from a 10-acre section.
 At the same time, we worked with Capstone students from the Environmental Science Program at Colorado Mesa University (CMU) to develop an overall restoration strategy for the property.
 This initial effort also included clearing a river raft landing area with support from CCA volunteers.
 Click here for more on this collaboration with CMU.